wilsonmar/python-samples/README.md

 ## Programs alphabetically

-* argparse-samples.py caluclates confusion & Evaluation Metrics using sklearn
+* argparse-samples.py shows how to specify command line arguments into this program.
 * calculator-tk.py is a calculator created using the Tk GUI library.
 * dijkstras.py to compare calculations of shortest path on a graph
 * dijkstra-yt.py to calculate shortest path using heapq library